 Lessons Learned: Soldering with Copper Solder Paste

-I'd never used copper solder before, and I'd never used paste solder before–so it was a learning period all around.
-I learned to solder with Lexi using silver wire solder, and being the big fan of silver that I am, I've never needed to solder copper before now.
+I never used copper solder or soldering paste before, so it was a learning period all around.
+I learned to solder with Lexi using silver wire solder.
+Being a big fan of silver, I never needed to solder copper before now.
 But all of those cool patterned copper and brass wires begged to be made into rings, rings, and more rings, so off I went.
 I had no idea how different soldering copper would be.
-But first . . .

 What is Solder?

-Basically, solder is a material used to join two or more metal pieces (or two ends of one piece, together.
-All types of solder are alloys—no matter if you use silver or copper solder, wire or paste, hard or medium or soft.
+Solder is a material used to join two or more metal pieces, or two ends of one piece, together.
+All types of solder are alloys—no matter if you use silver or copper solder, wire or paste, hard, medium or soft.
 Alloys are a blend of two or more metals.
-So solder is a metal alloy, sometimes with the addition of a binder (as in solder paste) and/or flux.
+Solder is a metal alloy, sometimes with the addition of a binder (as in solder paste) or flux.

-As I said, I'd never used paste solder before, so it took a little trial and error to get the hang of it.
-In particular, learning the amount of the solder was tough to figure out how to use just enough–and by enough, I mean not too much.
-It takes less than I expected, and when I used the needle-like tips on the syringe, it was much easier to control the amount dispensed and to get a very fine line of solder.
+I never used paste solder before, so it took a little trial and error to get the hang of it.
+In particular, learning the amount of the solder was tough to figure out.
+It takes less than I expected.
+When I used the needle-like tips on the syringe, it was much easier to control the dispensed amount to get a fine line of solder.
 That turned out to be the perfect amount!
 Once I had the hang of it, I was pleased with the results.

-To help you learn or perfect your soldering skills, we've packaged several of our most popular and informative expert soldering resources together in a must-have soldering bundle at a can't-miss price.
-The bundle includes two DVDs, two eBooks, and a print book, all about soldering, created by experts.
-There is a limited quantity of our special soldering bundles available so don’t delay!
+We packaged several of our most popular and informative expert soldering resources together in a bundle at an affordable price.
+The bundle includes two DVDs, two eBooks and a print book, all of which are about soldering and created by experts.
+There is a limited quantity of our special soldering bundles available, so don’t delay!

 Learn more from Kate in our exclusive on-demand webinar, Simple Soldering: Adding the Perfect Touch to your Metal Designs.